Bay Middleton (horse): Racing record

 Bay Middleton was a difficult horse to ride, and Lord Jersey had to beg the great jockey James Robinson (who had ridden five Derby winners) to try him.
 Their first ride did not go well, as Bay Middleton broke his martingale and bolted.
 However, Robinson continued to ride the horse throughout his one-season career, in 1836.

 In his first race, the Riddlesworth Stakes (Newmarket Craven) he defeated five other horses in the "commonest of canters. " He was in good company that day, beating Mendicant, the 1000 Guineas winner Destiny (by Sultan), and Magician (by Zinganee).
-Bay Middleton won his second race with walk over, for £150, before taking the 2000 Guineas (Newmarket), defeated Elis and four others at a speed which was is debated to have been a new record.
+Bay Middleton won his second race with walk over, for £150, before taking the 2000 Guineas (Newmarket), defeated Elis and four others at a speed which was debated to have been a new record.
 He then won the Epsom Derby by two lengths, to beat 21 horses including Gladiator, Slane, and Venison.
 His next race was in the Buckhurst Stakes at Ascot, where he won in a canter.

 At the Grand Duke Michael Stakes, 21 horses withdrew to leave only Bay Middleton and St. Leger winner Elis.
 Bay Middleton pulled ahead, being hit once with the whip—the single time it was used in his career—to win by a length.
 The colt finished his race career with a match at Newmarket Houghton against Muezzin for 300 guineas.
 Despite carrying the greater weight, he won "with ridiculous ease."

 Following this race, he was sold to Lord George Bentinck for 4000 guineas, who wished to run the colt in the Ascot Gold Cup.
 However, this dream was never realized as Bay Middleton had physical problems with one of his forelegs, attributed to either the tendons or to a broken bone in his hoof.
 So he was retired and sent to stud.